metamn/beat/code/pages/democratization-of-design/democratization-of-design.md

 Instead of millions of themes, hundreds of visual theme builders, dozens of content management and e-commerce systems there will be a few component frameworks, compatible with each other, using universal design systems like Google's Material Design or another system coming from another major player.

 Personally I'm happy with this.
-Our industry is overpopulated, deeply perverted, with lots of charlatans and overnight pixel pushers reinventing the same wheel every day, hidden behind soundy job titles for large sums of money driving the global gentrification.
+Our industry is overpopulated, deeply perverted, with lots of charlatans and overnight pixel pushers reinventing the same wheel every day hidden behind soundy job titles for large sums of money driving the global gentrification.
 It's time to cool down and make a reality check.

 ## The scenario